tanghao-xiaomi/docs/en/device_dev_guide/graphics/Framebuffer_Driver.md

 #endif
 ```

-### 3.Handle VSync
+### 3. Handle VSync

-To prevent screen tearing and improve rendering performance, VSync (Vertical Synchronization) handling is recommended.
-Implementation details and optimization methods can be found in  [VSync](./VSync.md).
+To prevent screen tearing and improve rendering performance, it is recommended to handle VSync (Vertical Sync) in your implementation.
+For details on how to implement and optimize VSync, please refer to the [VSync](./VSync.md).

-## V Related Repositories
+## V. Related Repositories

 Here are the links to the code repository related to Framebuffer driver:

 - [fb.c](../../../../../../nuttx/blob/dev/drivers/video/fb.c)：Framebuffer Implementation files of the driver.
 - [fb.h](../../../../../../nuttx/blob/dev/include/nuttx/video/fb.h)：Framebuffer Interface definitions of the driver.